-Late Hawaii senator’s widow christens warship bearing name
+Wife of late Sen. Inouye christens warship bearing his name

-BATH, Maine (AP) — A Hawaii delegation brought a tropical flair to a state known for cold weather as a Navy destroyer bearing the name of the late Sen. Daniel Inouye was christened Saturday at Bath Iron Works.
+BATH, Maine (AP) — A Hawaiian delegation brought a tropical flair to a state known for cold weather as a U.S. Navy destroyer bearing the name of the late Sen. Daniel Inouye was christened Saturday at Bath Iron Works.

-There were flowery leis around the necks of dignitaries and a giant one on the warship itself as Irene Hirano Inouye, the ship’s sponsor, smashed a bottle of Champagne on the bow of the future USS Daniel Inouye, which is under construction.
+There were flowery leis around the necks of dignitaries and a giant one on the warship itself as Irene Hirano Inouye, the senator’s wife and the ship’s sponsor, smashed a bottle of Champagne on the bow of the future USS Daniel Inouye, which is under construction.

-She said the Hawaiian touch was important.
+The Hawaiian touch was important, she said.

-Her late husband was a Medal of Honor recipient who broke racial barriers in Congress represented Hawaii in the U.S. Senate for a half-century until his death in 2012.
+Her late husband was a Medal of Honor recipient who broke racial barriers in Congress and represented Hawaii in the U.S. Senate as a Democrat for a half-century until his death in 2012.
 He lost his right arm in combat in World War II in Italy with the mostly Japanese American 442nd Regimental Combat Team.
 He died in 2012.

 The ship’s motto — “Go For Broke” — was borrowed from the 442nd.